Financial Advice and Support

 Student Assistance Fund

 The Student Assistance Fund is available to students experiencing particular or unexpected financial hardship during the course of their study.
 This may be as a result of family breakdown, bereavement, accidents, health problems or other crises that result in unexpected financial difficulty.
 You can apply for help with the cost of rent, travel, books and art materials, utilities and other unexpected financial hardships.
-Payment to successful applicants will be made in two instalments, the first in November and the second in February.
+Payment to successful applicants will be made in two instalments over two rounds throughout the academic year.

 Who can apply?